scality/Zenko/docs/docsource/operation/Architecture/index.rst

   * CloudServer Manager

-Zenko Cluster Topology
+XDM Cluster Topology
 ----------------------

-To operate with high availability, Zenko must operate on a cluster of at least three physical or virtual servers running Kubernetes |min_kubernetes| or later.
-Run in such a cluster configuration, Zenko is highly available: load balancing, failover, and service management are handled dynamically in real time by Kubernetes.
+To operate with high availability, XDM must operate on a cluster of at least three physical or virtual servers running Kubernetes |min_kubernetes| or later.
+Run in such a cluster configuration, XDM is highly available: load balancing, failover, and service management are handled dynamically in real time by Kubernetes.
 This dramatically improves several aspects of service management, creating a fast, robust, self-healing, flexible, scalable system.
-From the user’s perspective, Zenko is functionally a single instance that obscures the services and servers behind it.
+From the user’s perspective, XDM is functionally a single instance that obscures the services and servers behind it.

 .. image:: ../Graphics/Zenko_cluster_NoNFS.*